Brown Spots On Ankles: Should You Be Worried?

 Most skin discolorations in the lower leg are caused by hemosiderin staining.
 It’s usually a result of a condition called chronic venous insufficiency.
 This happens when red blood cells are broken down and the hemoglobin releases iron.
 The excess iron is then stored as hemosiderin in the tissues under your skin.
 This causes visible dark brown spots that sometimes extend from your lower legs down to your ankles.

 Some of the most common causes of hemosiderin staining include:

 - sitting or standing for long periods of time

 - sun damage

 Aside from the above risk factors, the brown spots in your feet and ankles may also be caused by the following medical conditions:

 - cardiovascular disease

-But if you have the following symptoms, you may be showing signs of venous stasis dermatitis – an advanced form of vein disease:
+Sometimes, it can be hard to distinguish hemosiderin staining from discolorations caused by skin diseases.
+But if you’re experiencing the following symptoms, you may be showing signs of venous stasis dermatitis – an advanced form of vein disease:

 - red or brown spots on ankles and lower leg